-The Early learning program in 2017 comprised of 3 classes, two full time and one part time class with a total of 15 students.
-We welcomed 8 new families to the Early Learning program and 4 to our playsteps program, a playgroup offered once a week to families who have had a recent diagnosis at age three.
+The Early learning program in 2019 comprised of 3 classes, all full time with a total of 16 students.
+We welcomed 9 new families to the Early Learning program and 4 to our play steps program.

-Once again we had a very busy year with four children transitioning to other settings including local primary school, private school and aspect.
-In addition 4 students transitioned up to our K-6 program at Giant Steps with the remaining 7 returning to Early Learning full time for 2018.
+We had a very busy year with four children transitioning to other settings including local primary school, private school and aspect support classes.
+In addition, 4 students transitioned up to our K-6 program at Giant Steps with the remaining students returning to Early Learning full time for 2018.

-As a Kindergarten class our full time class followed the Key Learning Areas Curriculum, with a fast paced mix of classroom, desktop and wider community based lessons delivered.
-This class followed the K-6 curriculum topics, including the much loved Pirates program for English and Animals for History and Science.
+All classes for the first time in the Early Learning followed the Key Learning Areas Curriculum, with a fast-paced mix of classroom, desktop and wider community based lessons delivered.
+The curriculum topics included the much loved Julia Donaldson program for English, Build it for Mathematics and Sports for History and Science.
 Much of this program centred on building the individual students confidence, social and play skills with an additional emphasis on classroom skills and being part of a group.
-As part of the school readiness focus, students and staff also attended integration at Putney Pubic school, a fabulous opportunity to further build on confidence and social interaction with peers in a larger classroom setting.
+Communication and emotional regulation was a focus with staff working closely with the therapy team to establishing individual communication folders and assessing sensory profiles for each student.